Ear Mites in Cats & Kittens: Signs, Symptoms & Treatments

 Diagnosis by your veterinarian

-The diagnosis will be confirmed by your veterinarian when he or she examines your cat’s ear canals with a special magnifying instrument called an otoscope.
+The diagnosis will be confirmed by your veterinarian when they examine your cat’s ear canals with a special magnifying instrument called an otoscope.
 Ear mites or eggs may be found during the examination or may also be found by examining your cat’s earwax under a microscope.

 Treatment and Home Care